La Lutte (newspaper): Revival

 The united front formed around La Lutte ran various campaigns and participated in elections.
 In the March 1935 Cochinchina assembly election, albeit with restricted suffrage and government interference, leftist candidates obtained 17% of the votes.
 There was a joint La Lutte candidate slate for the May 1935 municipal election, and Tran Van Thach, Nguyen Van Tao, Ta Thu Thau and Duong Bach Mai were elected.
 The election of the latter three was, however, invalidated.
 Moreover, the election was preceded by a controversy within the La Lutte alliance regarding the candidature of Duong Bach Mai, a Communist Party leader.
 He was labelled 'reformist' by Trotskyists, but defended by Ta Thu Thau.
-In late 1936 and 1937 the grouping organized various strikes.La Lutte gave a large amount of attention to political prisoners held by the French colonial regime and campaigned for an amnesty for political prisoners.
+In late 1936 and 1937 the grouping organized various strikes.La Lutte gave considerable attention to political prisoners held by the French colonial regime and campaigned for their amnesty.
 Prisoners' protests were frequently reported in the pages of La Lutte.

 Unwilling to further muzzle criticism of the "Stalinists" and the Communist Party, early in 1936 Ho Huu Tuong and Ngo Van withdrew from La Lutte.
-With the League of Internationalist Communists for the Construction of the Fourth International they began publication of their own weekly “organ of proletarian defence and Marxist combat,” Le Militant.
+With the League of Internationalist Communists for the Construction of the Fourth International they began publication of their own weekly "organ of proletarian defence and Marxist combat," Le Militant.

 Division over the Popular Front

 The Communist Party members and the remaining Trotskyists around Ta Thu Thau divided in their response to the new Popular Front government in France, which had the support of the French Communist Party and the blessing of Moscow.
 Thau argued that the leftward shift in the French national Assembly had brought little change.
 He and other labour activists continued to be arrested, and preparations for a popular Indo-China congress in response to the government's promise of colonial consultation had been suppressed.

 By 1937 the Ta Thu Thau tendency had become the dominant force in La Lutte.
 In May 1937 the Communist Party launched a new newspaper of its own, L'Avant Garde ('The Vanguard'), in which the Trotskyists were attacked.
-The split in La Lutte was finalized on June 14, 1937, when the Communist Party refused to support Thau’s motion against the Popular Front government.
+The split in La Lutte was finalized on June 14, 1937, when the Communist Party refused to support Thau's motion against the Popular Front government.
 The Trotskyists publicly blamed the French Communist Party for the break.